Rollin (Calvin Harris song)

-"Rollin" is a song written and performed by Scottish DJ and record producer Calvin Harris featuring American rapper Future and American singer Khalid.
+"Rollin" is a song by Scottish DJ and record producer Calvin Harris featuring American rapper Future and American singer Khalid.
 It is the third single from Harris' fifth studio album, Funk Wav Bounces Vol. 1 (2017), following "Slide" and "Heatstroke".
 It was released on 12 May 2017 through Sony Music.

 Critical reception

 Pitchfork praised the track, saying Harris is "producing full-on swing jams like its second nature.
 Harris has proven to be a more than capable manager," further stating that "not only is Calvin Harris making pop funky again; he’s surpassing DJ Khaled as a pop-rap maestro."

 Credits and personnel

 Credits adapted from the song's liner notes.